Transit Guide: Corktown Detroit

 Click here for interactive map, schedules & stops

-Popular destinations include: Downtown Detroit, Westin Book Cadillac Hotel, PJ’s Lager House, Detroit Institute of Bagels, Brooklyn Street Local, Ottova Via, Nemo’s Bar, McShane’s, UFO Factory, The Corner Ballpark-PAL, Bucharest Grill, Bobcat Bonnie’s, Corktown Tavern, Gold Cash Gold, Sugar House, Motor City Wine, Mercury Burger & Bar, Two James, Takoi, Hygrade Deli, El Barzon, Senate Theater, Rincon Tropical, Telway Hamburgers, Adonis Restaurant and Banquet, M&M Cafe, Arab American National Museum, City Hall Artspace Lofts, Red Star Chinese, Baba’s Grill, Sheeba Restaurant, Habib’s Cuisine, Ford Community & Performing Arts Center, Ford World Headquarters, Fairlane Town Center, UofM Dearborn & Henry Ford College.
+Popular destinations include: Downtown Detroit, Westin Book Cadillac Hotel, PJ’s Lager House, James Oliver Coffee & Bagels, Brooklyn Street Local, Ottova Via, Detroit Axe, The Godfrey Hotel, Nemo’s Bar, McShane’s, UFO Factory, The Corner Ballpark-PAL, Alpino, Bobcat Bonnie’s, Corktown Tavern, Ima Izakaya, Sugar House, Motor City Wine, Mercury Burger & Bar, Slow’s BBQ, Cork & Gable, Two James, Takoi, Supergeil, Hygrade Deli, El Barzon, Senate Theater, Rincon Tropical, Telway Hamburgers, Adonis Restaurant and Banquet, M&M Cafe, Arab American National Museum, City Hall Artspace Lofts, Baba’s Grill, Sheeba Restaurant, Habib’s Cuisine, Ford Community & Performing Arts Center, Ford World Headquarters, Fairlane Town Center, UofM Dearborn & Henry Ford College.

 Bus Schedule